You are here

 Whitehall Reports, 4 January 2019

-Tackling Extremism, International Security Studies, Terrorism, STRIVE - Horn of Africa, International Responses, Radicalisation and Countering Violent Extremism, Terrorism, Africa
+Tackling Extremism, International Security Studies, International Responses, Terrorism, STRIVE, Radicalisation and Countering Violent Extremism, Terrorism, Africa

 The Serendi rehabilitation centre in Mogadishu offers support to ‘low-risk’ former members of Al-Shabaab to prepare them for reintegration into the community, as part of the wider strategy of the Federal Government of Somalia and its international partners to counter the organisation.
 While certain challenges remain, between 2015 and 2018 Serendi was gradually converted into a functional centre in terms of its conditions and services offered.
 As such, the implementing team has now additionally been tasked with supporting both outreach (messaging campaigns to encourage additional disengagements from Al-Shabaab, as well as other related activities) and community reintegration of beneficiaries after leaving the centre.